 When you are dealing with bookkeeping or accounting, that in a nutshell is a basic understanding of what debits and credits are and how they work.
 If you are new to the world of bookkeeping then these concepts may still not make much sense to you and that is fine and completely normal.

 My purpose is simply to provide you with the information so that you can, at the very least, begin to gain a basic understanding of what a bookkeeper does on a day-to-day basis.
-These days there is software that performs these tasks for them but using these illustrations (T accounts) shows the bookkeeper how and where to enter the transactions.
+These days there is software that performs these tasks for you but using these illustrations (T accounts) shows the bookkeeper how and where to enter the transactions.

 This Seems Complicated